github/docs/content/admin/administering-your-instance/administering-your-instance-from-the-command-line/command-line-utilities.md

 You can add the optional `--prune` argument to remove unreachable Git objects that aren't referenced from a branch, tag, or any other ref.
 This is particularly useful for immediately removing [previously expunged sensitive information](/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository).

-{% ifversion ghes < 3.9 %}

-{% warning %}

-**Warning**: Before using the `--prune` argument to remove unreachable Git objects, put {% data variables.location.product_location %} into maintenance mode, or ensure all repositories within the same repository network are locked.
-For more information, see "[AUTOTITLE](/admin/configuration/configuring-your-enterprise/enabling-and-scheduling-maintenance-mode)" and "[AUTOTITLE](/admin/user-management/managing-repositories-in-your-enterprise/locking-a-repository)."

-{% endwarning %}

-{% endif %}

 ```shell
 ghe-repo-gc USERNAME/REPONAME
 ```